 "But the feedback from the groups is very positive with people reporting that they are glad they came and took part in the discussion.
 We have feedback from over 4500 people.
 We've had people say, 'Look, I really wasn't going to come today but I'm glad I did.'

-"People say, 'Even though we've done an Advance Care Plan, you've given us more to think about.
+"People say, 'Even though we've done an advance care directive, you've given us more to think about.
 We need to go and change a few things and review it.'
 Or they say, 'You've made me think about advance care planning in a different way - I've never thought about it in that way.'"